Employing and Training GP Registrars

 Your role as a training facility.

-The WAGPET AGPT program is based on the key principles of GP registrar training; an apprenticeship model in which the majority of training occurs within the training facility and GP registrars apply self-directed learning.
+The WAGPET AGPT program is based on the key principles of GP registrar training; an adult-learning model in which the majority of training occurs within the training facility and GP registrars apply self-directed learning.

 GP supervisors and training facilities should approach the employment of a GP registrar as they would any prospective practice employee.

-GP supervisors and practices should conduct a face-to-face interview where possible and request that GP registrars provide:
+GP supervisors and practices should conduct a face-to-face interview, where possible, and request that GP registrars provide: